Source Boston

 Simple Emergency Fund Formula

-A straightforward way to estimate your target is:
+An easy way to determine your goal is:

 Expense CategoryMonthly Cost